 The text is among the parables of Jesus he used to teach his disciples and the people around him.
 It explains how the Kingdom of God is.

 The text speaks to us a particular kind of person.
 The sinner in God’s eyes!
-Everyone this time is invited to ponder on three concerns: 1) The sinner in god’s eyes is lost; 2) The sinner in God’s eyes is precious; and 3) The sinner in God’s eyes needs to be found.
+Everyone is invited to ponder on three concerns: 1) The sinner in God’s eyes is lost; 2) The sinner in God’s eyes is precious, and 3) The sinner in God’s eyes needs to be found.

 I. Is lost